 In winters, the weather in Tallinn is cold.
 The temperature is normally between 0 and +5 degrees but if you are (un)lucky, you may experience even -20 degrees.
 There are countless cosy cafes and restaurants spread in the Old Town where you can enjoy Estonian food and hot drinks perfect for the cold weather.

-One thing is sure, the sun rises late and set early in the winter.
+One thing is sure, the sun rises late and sets early in the winter.

 The price level in Tallinn Christmas Market is about half cheaper than in Helsinki.
 Especially, food and drinks are affordable.
-Souvenirs may be more expensive but we are not recommending travellers to buy any unneeded items.
-Spending money to services is more environmental friendly than buying material things.
+Souvenirs may be more expensive but we are not recommending travellers to buy any unnecessary items.
+Spending money on services is more environmentally friendly than buying material things.

-Tallinn lies in northern Estonia below the Gulf of Finland.
-The location is not central from European perspective but reaching Tallinn is still simple and fast.
-We list the best options.
+Tallinn lies in Northern Estonia below the Gulf of Finland.
+The location is not central from the European perspective but reaching Tallinn is still simple and fast.

 To Tallinn by a Ferry